swapavan11/SkillOrbit/README.md

-# StudyNotion
+# SkillOrbit

-StudyNotion is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
+SkillOrbit is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
 The platform aims to provide a seamless and interactive learning experience for students while offering a platform for instructors to showcase their expertise and connect with learners across the globe.

 ## Features